nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `set_threshold pr/PRODUCT_NAME min/MIN_STOCK_LEVEL max/MAX_STOCK_LEVEL`

 > **Note:**
-> At least one of the prefixes is mandatory: min/ OR max/
+> At least one of the prefixes is mandatory: min/ OR max/ <br>
 > (Prefixes min/ AND max/ can be used together also, see examples)

 Examples: